survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 T> A related technique, **aliasing**, is discussed in the _Consuming Packages_ chapter.

 W> You have to be careful when doing a check against `process.env.NODE_ENV` in complex pieces of code.
 [Johnny Reilly gives a good example of a problematic case](https://blog.johnnyreilly.com/2018/03/its-not-dead-webpack-and-dead-code.html).

+## Replacing free variables through Babel

+[babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) can be used to achieve the same effect. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other alternatives for Babel.

 {pagebreak}